 WHAT IS AN OP-ED?

 An opinion or commentary piece is written about a news issue by someone outside our newsroom.
 The author could be anyone from an elected official to your next door neighbor.
-You can find opinion pieces online at inquirer.com/opinion and on weekdays, in print on the editorial pages at the back of the A section.
-On Sundays, opinions run in the Currents section, which will sometimes explore a special theme or issue.
+You can find opinion pieces online at inquirer.com/opinion on weekdays, and in print on the editorial pages at the back of the A section.
+On Sundays, opinions run in a separate section of the print edition, which will sometimes explore a special theme or issue.

 TIPS FOR PITCHING OPINIONS TO THE INQUIRER